Thanksgiving is just around the corner, how do you celebrate Thanksgiving when family is far away and you still want to connect?

 Watch an old Macy’s Thanksgiving Day Parade on TV and on Youtube

 Thanksgiving isn’t thanksgiving with out the Macy’s Thanksgiving Day Parade.
-This year Macy’s Thanksgiving Day Parade will only be on TV this year!
-At least it isn’t completely cancelled.
-Phew.
-There are also lots on YouTube!
+Have some family viewing of the Macy’s Thanksgiving Day Parade will only be on TV this year!
+There are also of old parades on YouTube too – maybe choose a year with a distance family member and watch it together, whilst face timing?

 A fun way to see how times have changed!
-I think any Socially Distancing Thanksgiving MUST include this parade – at the very least, have it playing in the background!
+I think any Thanksgiving activities list simply MUST include this parade – at the very least, have it playing in the background!

 Social Distancing Thanksgiving Games – Bingo & Scavenger Hunt

 Back to good old zoom and virtual meet ups..
 Surely you haven’t quite had enough of them yet.
-As with our Socially Distance Halloween ideas, Virtual Bingo and Scavenger Hunts are fun for kids!
+As with our Family Halloween ideas, Virtual Bingo and Scavenger Hunts are fun for kids!

 During our lockdown, we hade a game of virtual Charades with our neighbours.
 I wasn’t sure at first – would this even work?
 Was it lame?
 Mmmmh.